Loss Control Insights for Contractors

 - Make sure employees understand that their company truck is not a gift.
 It’s an asset of the organization and should be treated as such.

 - Establish clear boundaries and expectations for the use of company vehicles.
 Consider creating a personal use policy that outlines what activities are allowed (traveling to and from job sites, running business–related errands) and which are prohibited (using a company–owned truck to help a buddy move, going on a family vacation).
-Other things to address include seat belt use and operating the vehicle under the influence of alcohol, medications or other substances that might impair driving ability.
+Other things to address include seat belt use and operating the vehicle while fatigued or under the influence of alcohol, medications or other substances that might impair driving ability.

 - Enforce the rules once you’ve set them.
 It’s a good idea to think in advance about consequences for violations, and it’s always good to check with legal counsel to make sure your policies are in–line with state and federal regulations.